Tim Kerr (musician)

 Tim Kerr (born 1956) is an American musician, visual artist and photographer.

 Kerr was born March 11, 1956, and raised in Texas, now living in Austin, Texas.
 His first art award was winning a fire prevention poster contest in elementary school.
-He moved to Austin after high school graduation where still resides with his wife Beth.
+He moved to Austin after high school graduation where he still resides with his wife Beth.
 He earned a degree in painting and photography at the University of Texas in Austin and studied the latter with Garry Winogrand.
 Tim was awarded a Ford Foundation Grant while at UT.
 He won a slot two years in a row for the new songwriters contest at the Kerrville Folk Festival during this time as well.

 Music

 After college graduation, Kerr became involved musically and artistically with the early stages of the DIY (Do It Yourself) punk/hardcore/self expression movement.
 The idea that anyone could and should participate in self-expression burst every door and window inside of him wide open.
 He was a key member in bands that have made recordings for such labels as Touch & Go, Estrus, Sympathy For The Record Industry, In The Red, Sub Pop, and Kill Rock Stars.
 Tim also produced and recorded bands for all the labels above and more, both in the US and overseas.
 Journalists and critics have cited the bands that Tim played in as major factors in starting everything from funk-punk, skaterock, grunge, and garage; and all have played an important role in what is known, for better or worse [?], as the US indie scene today.
 The Big Boys, Poison 13, Bad Mutha Goose, Lord High Fixers and Monkeywrench are just some of the bands Tim was a founding member of.
 Some of Tim's art from the 1980s has been featured in books depicting that period.
 He has shared bills with the likes of Grace Jones, Pearl Jam, Nirvana, Fugazi, Black Flag, Africa Bambaataa, and X to name a few.
 He has toured in the United States and abroad.

 He has composed and recorded music for several choreographers who work in Austin.
 These pieces have been performed in Austin, New York, and California.

 He created soundtrack work for films such as Bill Daniel's documentary, "Who is Bozo Texino?", and Jan Krawitz documentary, "Drive In Blues".